 Eva Hayes inspects and packs a Lucky Bug outfit for shipment

-“I explained to Laurie and Vinnie, my belief that there needs to be access to a quality digital textile printer, although they are costly, in order to grow textile manufacturing here, in the Hudson Valley .
+“I explained to Laurie and Vinnie my belief there needs to be access to a quality digital textile printer, although they are costly, in order to grow textile manufacturing here, in the Hudson Valley.”
+Robin explained.

-“Laurie and Vinnie encouraged me to look beyond what I was doing and pursue sourcing.
+“Laurie and Vinnie encouraged me to look beyond what I was doing and pursue sourcing.” she continued.

-Robin and crew moved into The Accelerator’s facility in New Windsor (a nicely renovated shared workspace with individual pods where a number of businesses can set up shop) started January, 2017, and with The Accelerator’s expert business guidance, is starting to grow.
+Robin and crew moved into The Accelerator’s facility in New Windsor (a nicely renovated, shared workspace).
+They started in January, 2017, and with The Accelerator’s business support, grew.

 Robin, Samuel and Eva Hayes

-“We are building a sewing team with a grant for training provided by SUNY Orange, and we have just completed our first training course with five women who completed the training,” Robin explained noting even more success:
+“We are building a sewing team with a grant for training provided by SUNY Orange, and we have just completed our first training course.
+Five women completed the training,” Robin explained.

-“Our goal is to source and print fabric here and sew the fabric here,” she finished.
+“Our goal is to source and print fabric here and sew the fabric here,” Robin finished.